openhab/org.openhab.binding.zwave/doc/monoprice/wallsocket_0_0.md

 ### Parameter 173: Voltage Report Frequency

-The interval of sending voltage report to association device (Group Lifeline) The interval of sending voltage report to association device (Group Lifeline)
+The interval of sending voltage report to association device (Group Lifeline)

-Available settings: 5- 2678400 (5 - 2678400 seconds)

-0 -The function is disabled.
+<p&gtThe interval of sending voltage report to association device (Group Lifeline)</p&gt <p&gtAvailable settings: 5- 2678400 (5 - 2678400 seconds)</p&gt <p&gt0 -The function is disabled.</p&gt <p&gtDefault setting: 0 (disabled).</p&gt

-Default setting: 0 (disabled).
 Values in the range 0 to 2678400 may be set.

 The manufacturer defined default value is ```0```.